 Scenario planning is useful for all organisations but especially for those with unpredictable cashflow.
 Most of us start our planning with a single budget which is what we expect to happen for the year.
 This is a great start and much better than doing nothing!

-The last couple of years have taught all of us that the world can be an unpredictable place to do business.
+The last few years have taught all of us that the world can be an unpredictable place to do business.
 Changes to government policies have always had some effect on some businesses.
 However, this has never been more so than the strategies they invoked at different times to handle the COVID-19 pandemic.
 Those policies had big impacts on almost all businesses, some positive but many negative.

 Your planning process can be greatly improved by considering different scenarios: